Etheric Studies Glossary of Terms

 “Clairvoyance” has become a catchall term which includes all forms of sensing information in the Psi field.

 Concept: A fundamental idea; a root thoughtform from which more complex thoughts can be derived.
 For instance, the concept of something to protect a foot is the fundamental concept for shoes, sandals and such.
 As fundamental elements of thought, concepts might be considered a building block of reality, but more importantly, concepts are the building block of understanding.
 Comprehension of concepts is fundamental to understanding the nature of reality.
+The Psi Field is considered a conceptual space.
+The concept of a thing precedes the objective thing.

 Contact Field: A “contact field” can be considered a special case of entangled thoughtforms producing a local intended order.
-The rapport of cooperation amongst people builds what might be thought of as a contact field which facilitates the perception of an etheric-to-physical influences, probably because of the accumulated expectations associated with the subject.
+The rapport of cooperation amongst people builds what might be thought of as a contact field which facilitates the perception of an etheric-to-physical influence, probably because of the accumulated expectations associated with the subject.

 Cosmology: A model representing the relationship of a set of concepts, usually defined as a metacausal theory.